barionleg/ANTs_wiki/ANTs-command-line-parsing-issues.md

 ## Shell expansion of square brackets

-The bash shell interprets arguments containing square brackets as a pattern, and attempts to perform [filename expansion](http://tldp.org/LDP/Bash-Beginners-Guide/html/sect_03_04.html#sect_03_04_08).
+Bash and related shells interpret arguments containing square brackets as a pattern, and attempts to perform [filename expansion](http://tldp.org/LDP/Bash-Beginners-Guide/html/sect_03_04.html#sect_03_04_08).
 This creates a problem if there is a file matching one of the characters in the brackets.
 For example, the argument `-c [100x100x100]` passed to `antsRegistration` will be incorrect if a file named "1", "0", or "x" exists in the current working directory.

-There's various strategies to deal with this:
+A couple of strategies to deal with this, aside from not having files that match:

 1. Escape brackets with quotes `-c "[100x100x100]"` or backslashes `-c \[100x100x100\]`.

 2. Use `set -f` in a job script to disable pattern expansion.
 But this will also disable other pattern matching, so for example `AverageImages 3 avg.nii.gz 0 *.nii.gz` would fail unless the matching was re-enabled with `set +f`.

-3. Avoid using single-character file names.

 ## File names containing multiple extensions